Sri Lanka national under-20 football team

-The Sri Lanka national u-20 Football team represents Sri Lanka in International Youth Football tournaments.
+The Sri Lanka national under-20 football team represents Sri Lanka in International Youth Football tournaments.
 Sri Lanka U-20 football team has a long history dating back to the 1960s.
 The Sri Lanka U-20 football team has yet to qualify for the FIFA U-20 World Cup.
 The team has qualified for the Quarter Finals of the 1967 AFC Youth Championship.

 History

 Sri Lanka U-20 football team has a long history back to late 1960s.
 Sri Lanka U-20 Team was a competitor in the first AFC Youth Championship.
 Sri Lanka qualified for the Quarter Finals in 1967 AFC Youth Championship.